Clinical Commissioning Groups (CCGs) Adult Safeguarding in Suffolk

 The safeguarding of adults is an integral part of improving and providing quality care and ensuring the safety of patients across all aspects of healthcare in Suffolk.

-In order to carry out their statuary duties for safeguarding adults, all three CCGs employ designated/lead nurses/named nurses for safeguarding adults who lead on engagement of health across all Suffolk safeguarding agendas.
-They participate in Adult Safeguarding work streams as well as Suffolk community safety partnership work streams.
+In order to carry out their statutory duties for safeguarding adults, all three CCGs employ designated/lead nurses/named nurses for safeguarding adults who lead on engagement of health across all Suffolk safeguarding agendas.
+They participate in adult safeguarding work streams as well as Suffolk community safety partnership work streams.
 They are also involved in regional safeguarding work with NHS England and other East of England CCG safeguarding leads.
 This regional work recently developed the NHS safeguarding APP which is available for all professionals to support them in safeguarding work and decision making.